thschrapel/authorization-gated-ai-agents/disclosures/2026-09-25-addendum-security-counsel.md

 * exceptional execution paths,
 * and other Core-defined security properties.

-The Security Counsel may identify aspects of a plan that require additional information before the Core can make a sufficiently precise authorization decision.
+The Security Counsel may identify aspects of a plan that require additional information before the Core can make a sufficiently precise security assessment.

 It does not thereby approve the plan.